JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 ---
-title: 'Object Orientation Part 1: Polymorphism and Code Organization'
+title: 'Object Orientation: Polymorphism and Code Organization'
 date: '2025-07-11'
 wip: 'false'
 tags: ['programming']
 ---

 A fundamental problem software engineers run into is organizing polymorphic data.
-That is, datatypes that share some similarities but also do some things differently.
+That is, datatypes that share some similar data but also do other things differently.
 We're given quite a lot of flexibility in how to approach problems based on tools in a given language, so It can be difficult to come up with the "best" way to go about modeling or representing our code, especially if it's a new problem you've never solved before.

 This post summarizes the different approaches I've become familiar with, and the considerations and trade offs one would make when considering one.

 I'm going to start off simple and slowly discuss different aspects using concepts that might be new to you, if anything discussed here is as interesting to you as it is to me, I implore you to look into it yourself.

-Lets say you're making a geometry library.
+Let's say you're making a geometry library.
 You have Rectangle and Triangle classes that can both calculate the area of themselves.

-If you've ever written any Object oriented code, you'd know how to solve this. make an abstract parent class "Shape" with abstract class for area(), and have each Shape extend from it.
+If you've ever written any object oriented code, you'd know how to solve this: Make an abstract parent class "Shape" with abstract class for `area()`, and have each Shape extend from it.

+(All code examples will be in C#)

 ```C#
 public abstract class Shape(float width, float length)  {